|1. Characteristics of the Foreign Exchange Market|

-The FE market performs an international clearing function by bringing two parties wishing to trade currencies at agreeable exchange rates.
+The FX market performs an international clearing function by bringing two parties wishing to trade currencies at agreeable exchange rates.

-To make a profit on FE maneuvers, a trader or broker has to make quick decisions correctly.
+To make a profit on FX maneuvers, a trader has to make quick decisions correctly.
 Foreign exchange traders lead an exciting and hectic life, and the pressure often shortens many careers.

 The fastest possible communications are used.
-Before the trans-Atlantic cable was laid in 1865 by Cyrus West Field (after many failed attempts), somebody wanting to exchange dollars for pounds often had to wait the time required for a roundtrip voyage to clear up the transaction.
+Before the trans-Atlantic cable was laid in 1865 by Cyrus West Field (after many failed attempts), somebody wanting to exchange dollars for pounds often had to wait three months (average: 45 days one way) for a roundtrip voyage to clear up the transaction.
 Modern telephone links have reduced the transaction costs on foreign exchange to near zero for large transactions.

 |Currencies of the world|

-The daily volume of business dealt with on the foreign exchange markets in 1998 was estimated to be over $2.5 trillion dollars.
-In 2007, this volume was $3.3 trillion In 2014, the daily volume was about $5.3 trillion.
-(60% increase in 6 years)
+The daily transactions volume in the FX markets in 1998 was estimated to be over $2.5 trillion dollars.
+In 2014, the daily volume was over $5 trillion.
+In April 2019, FX trading averaged $6.6 trillion per day.

 UK (41%), US (19%), Singapore (5.7%), Japan (5.6%), Hong Kong (4.1%), 2014.